| Contents:

 Which brings us nearly up to date.
 Right from when CD audio recordings

-first appeared I wanted to get my audio recordings on CD.
-One problem
+first appeared I wanted to get my recordings on to CD.
+One problem with

-with having 700 hours of cassette tape is that every time you put the
+having 700 hours of cassette tape is that every time you put the cassette

-cassette into a deck you can never be 100% certain that you will be
+into a deck you can never be 100% certain that you will be able to get

-able to get it back out again in an undamaged state as cassette decks
+it back out again in an undamaged state as cassette decks have been

-have been known to chew up tape.
-Add to this the fact that recordings
+known to chew up tape.
+Add to this the fact that recordings on tape

 Once again, eventually, technology, finances and my requirements coincided